In This Series:

 - What rules do you feel are important to have in an opposite-sex friendship?
 At work?
 Outside of work?

-The Billy Graham Rule is great.
-But the spirit behind that rule is even greater, and you should incorporate that spirit into your own marriage.
-No friendship — new or old — is worth damaging your marriage.
+The spirit behind these guidelines is important, and you should incorporate that spirit into your marriage.
+No friendship — new or old — is worth damaging your relationship with your spouse.